Skip to content

 What to check

 The page is thin enough that nearby alternatives should be checked before shortlisting.
+Gross yield looks low for an income-first use case.
 Small local population makes the signal set more fragile.

 Median house